Tataouine: Tataouine in scientific names

-Meteorite Tatahouine
+Meteorite (Tatahouine)

-On June 27, 1931, at 1:30am, a meteorite of a weight currently estimated of ca 50 kg fell 4 km North of town.
+On June 27, 1931, at 1:30am, a meteorite of a weight currently estimated of ca 50 kg fell 4 km North of the city.
 Due to a transcription error, it is recorded in the Meteoretical Society international database under the name Tatahouine (with an added h).
 It is a rare diogenite originating from 4 Vesta in the asteroid belt.

-Bacteria Ramlibacter tataouinensis
+Bacteria (Ramlibacter tataouinensis)

 On observing fragments of the Tatahouine meteorite, researchers noticed rod-like structures.
 Upon further investigation, those turned out to be a kind of bacteria which was named Ramlibacter tataouinensis (from Raml meaning sand in Arabic, bacter meaning bacteria in Latin, and the adjective referring to the town of Tatatouine) and which survive in the desert soil of the region despite harsh conditions.
 This bacteria and another closely related one which was named Ramlibacter henchirensis (from Henchir meaning in Tunisian dialect a field surrounded by stones or antique ruins) have the peculiar feature to be spherical during the day (forming a microbial cyst with a thick wall protecting them from desiccation, the extreme heat and the sun's UV) and become rod-like during the night when they need less protection, thus becoming able to move and colonize even the smallest cracks in rocks.
 The discovery and research around Ramlibacter tataouinensis is scientifically significant because it demonstrated that rod-like structures observed in another meteorite, the ALH 84001 discovered in Antartica, and thought for a time to be of extraterrestrial origin, could actually be terrestrial bacteria from the ground which had contaminated and then colonized the sample.

-Dinosaur Tataouinea Hannibalensis
+Dinosaur (Tataouinea hannibalis)

-Numerous fossils, from vegetal, trees, to animals as well as dinosaurs footprints have been found in the region, several being exhibited at Museum of Earth Memory in town.
-Among dinosaurs, Tataouinea is a genus of dinosaurs whose only currently known representative is a lizard-footed (sauropod) with avian-like bone structures discovered in 2013 and 2015 named Tataouinea Hannibalensis in honor of the Carthaginian general Hannibal Barca.
+Numerous fossils, including vegetal, trees, animals, and dinosaurs footprints have been found in the region, several being exhibited at the local Museum of Earth Memory.
+Among dinosaurs, Tataouinea is a genus of rebbachisaurid sauropod dinosaurs with avian-like bone structures described in 2013.
+Additional fossil material was described in 2015.
+The generic name, "Tataouinea", references the city of Tataouine, while the specific name, "hannibalis", honors the Carthaginian general Hannibal Barca.